-A physical or psychological condition that interferes significantly with an individual’s fitness for duty is grounds for discharge.
+A physical or psychological condition that interferes significantly with an individual’s fitness for duty can be grounds for discharge.
 Each Service’s disability evaluation system will determine if a servicemember is unfit for duty due to physical disability.
-Smaller medical problems may lead to an involuntary discharge such as Other Designated Physical And Mental Conditions.

-Processing for a disability discharge must be initiated by a military doctor who, after an initial medical evaluation, can begin processing the member for consideration by the disability evaluation system.
+Processing for a disability discharge is initiated by a military doctor who, after medical evaluation refers the member for consideration by the disability evaluation system.
 The disability evaluation system is composed of a series of medical boards.
 With conditions such as missing limbs or blindness, a member is obviously unfit for duty due to physical disability and a military doctor usually initiates the necessary procedures.
-However, not everyone who qualifies for a medical discharge has such obvious medical problems and a servicemember must sometimes take action to initiate the process.
+However, not everyone who qualifies for a medical discharge has such obvious medical problems and a servicemember must sometimes take unnofficially take steps to get the official process going.

 A condition, or series of conditions, may lead to a determination of unfitness due to physical disability if it reduces or prevents an individual’s actual or presumed ability to perform military duties.
 Criteria for determining a member’s ability to perform his or her duties include:

 - Whether the condition represents a decided medical risk to the health of the member or to the welfare of other members….

 - Whether the medical condition imposes unreasonable requirements on the military to maintain or protect the member….

 - What established duties the member must perform during any remaining period of reserve obligation.

 Although military regulations list various physical defects which normally make a person unfit for military duty, [a]ny condition that appears to significantly interfere with performance of duties appropriate to a servicemember’s office, grade, rank, or rating will be considered for referral to the disability evaluation system.